 Patong has become a haven for all manner of scam artists, stand-over touts, drunk farangs (foreigners), drink spikers, pickpockets and other individuals conspiring to challenge the safety and wellbeing of any budding Bangla Road adventurer.

-To combat the tide of tourist complaints and growing criminal presence, the Thai Government has made Patong the flagship of its Zero Crime Area experiment by installing CCTV cameras and introducing police spot checks to provide a safer Patong tourist experience.
+To combat the tide of visitor complaints, and a growing criminal presence, the Thai Government has made Patong the flagship of a zero tolerance crime initiative by installing CCTV cameras and introducing police spot-checks to provide a safer Patong visitor experience.

-Here are the things you should look out for in Patong, to stay safe.
+To stay safe, here are the things you should look out for in Patong.

 Also, check out our Travel Safety article on Nightlife in Thailand.

 Drinking around Patong can be a surreal experience: there are go-go bars and outrageous entertainment at so-called "ladyboy" cabarets.

 A lot of farangs come to Patong to get drunk.
 The worst behaved tend to be in the sois (streets of bars) surrounding Bangla Road, and often start fights in an effort to avoid scams.
 Becoming aggressive or violent is a really bad way to get out of a scam in Patong: threaten one tout, Tuk Tuk driver or ladyboy and you could find yourself in the middle of an angry crowd.
 Keep your wits about you when encountering drunken or belligerent people; it can get nasty for everybody involved.

 Infamous for over-the-top prices, Tuk Tuk drivers are seasoned pros at separating travelers from their baht.
 Don't use them.

 Our article on dealing with Thailand Tuk Tuk Drivers is well worth a read to negotiate the hustle of a seasoned Tuk Tuk operator.